-Upon retiring from playing, Deschamps went straight into football management back in his native France with Monaco with whom he won the French League Cup and guided them to the club’s first Champions League final in 2004.
+Upon retiring from playing, Deschamps went straight into football management back in France with Monaco where he won the French League Cup and guided them to the club’s first Champions League final in 2004.

-After resigning from the club in 2005 after disagreements with the Monaco club president, Deschamps was back in management a year later when he joined his former club Juventus.
+After resigning from the club in 2005 after disagreements with th club president, Deschamps was back in management a year later when he joined his former club Juventus.

-When Deschamps joined Juventus the club had been relegated to Serie B after a match-fixing scandal but he was successful in leading the club back to Serie A at the first attempt.
+When he joined, the club had been relegated to Serie B after a match-fixing scandal but he was successful in leading the club back to Serie A at the first attempt.